remmadlog/MAL_Data_ESA/README.md

 - - Considering union, intersections as well as partial (only top 50 or top 100 entries) union and intersection.
 - Ending with 14 files, see [training_score](xlsx_tables/training_score).
 - - One for each feature list and one for arranged combinations.
-- In order to see which file will be of use, we will use all of them and decide afterward
+- In order to see which file will be of use, we will use all of them and decide afterward.
-- - I have not a good feeling for what will work and what won't work, therefore I will try and see
+- - I have not a good feeling for what will work and what won't work, therefore I will try and see.

 ## Regarding ml_model.py (WIP)
-- Using different ML models on our data to obtain prediction models
+- Using different ML models on our data to obtain prediction models:
 - - Linear Regression
 - - Multinomial Logistic Regression (MLR)
 - - KNN